ttmagweba/flight-tracking-data-pipeline/README.md

 # Flight Tracking Data Pipeline

 ## Overview
-Built an end-to-end batch ETL pipeline that ingests live aircraft tracking data from a REST API, enriches records using geospatial calculations, stores data in a normalized relational database, and automatically generates daily analytical reports through Apache Airflow orchestration.
+Built an end-to-end batch ETL pipeline that ingests live aircraft tracking data from a REST API, enriches records using geospatial calculations, stores data in a normalized relational database, and automatically generates daily analytical CSV reports through Apache Airflow orchestration.

+## Project Objective

+The goal of this project was to design an end-to-end ETL pipeline that demonstrates industry-standard data engineering practices including automated workflow orchestration, relational data modeling, error handling, and analytical reporting using live aircraft data.

 ---